Combining study and sports - tips for students to make more time for sports

 Michael Turner is a fitness coach and football trainer.
 Michael works mainly with students, helping them to achieve big goals in sports.
 He believes that physical activity must be an integral part of anybody’s life as it’s very beneficial for both mind and body.

-- Study Skills & Resources for Sport Science Students
+- Study Skills & Resources for Students

 - Study and Sports — Successfully juggling both study and sports can increase your chance of graduating.